telus/tds-core/packages/Input/Input.md

 - Use `hintPosition` to re-position the `hint` below the `label` if the inline `hint` wraps
   - The `hint` should **not** be longer than 85 characters
   - The `hint` should **not** wrap more than 3 lines on all viewport sizes
+- Keep `error` text as brief as possible, should be limited to text and links
+  - We recommend `React.Fragment` when supplying custom content to the `error` prop
+  - Note that the `div` tag is not valid in a `p` tag

 ### Getting feedback for entered values